 Bizz is the quintessential conscious rapper.
 He embodies the qualities hip hop purists have revered, as he stirs from the new legion of artists who supplement substance for repetitive ad-libs and an overreliance on 808’s.
-Instead, Bizz opts to retain the components of alternative rap music, mirroring the styles of artists like J. Cole, Joey Badass, and Kendrick Lamar.
+Bizz opts to retain the components of alternative rap music, mirroring the styles of artists like J. Cole, Joey Badass and Kendrick Lamar.

 The strongest component of the project is Bizz’s transparency.
 He delves into his deepest emotions, casting on his experiences and growth from his childhood.
 On “Perfect Son,” Bizz recites — from his father’s perspective — an open letter, acknowledging how hard he’s been as a father.
 On the second verse, Bizz then recites an open letter to his mother.
 He apologizes for his absence and admits how much the emergence of her sickness has affected him.

-The project closes with “City of Dreams,” which opens with President Trump’s speech to his supporters asking, “what do we got to lose?”
-Bizz explains how the gov’t is restraining people from obtaining success.
+The project closes with “City of Dreams,” which opens with President Trump’s speech to his supporters asking, “What do we got to lose?”
+Bizz explains how the government is restraining people from obtaining success.
 He admits he wasn’t the greatest student, but he had the vision and drive to obtain success outside the educational system.
 Rather than going down that path, he opted to live out his greatest aspirations in, of course, the city of dreams — Columbus, Ohio.

 This 2 Shall Pass encompasses everything you’d want from a hip-hop project.
 Outside “Lucy’s 2 Step” and “City of Dreams,” however, most of the project’s beats are under-produced.
 They lack the glamour to match Bizz’s lyrical abilities but still, he makes up for many of its lapses instrumentally with engaging imagery.